Navigating anxiety, identity, or the challenges of growing up?

 Hi, I’m Angie.

-I’m a Licensed Clinical Social Worker (LCSW #107984) based in Los Angeles, and I’ve been working with teens and their families for nearly a decade.
-I hold a Master’s in Social Work from the University of Denver, with a concentration in Child Welfare.
+I’m a Licensed Clinical Social Worker (LCSW #128710) based in Los Angeles, and I’ve been working with teens and their families for nearly a decade.
+I hold a Master’s in Social Work from the University of Denver, with a concentration in child welfare.

 Whether you’re a teen or a parent, you’re in the right place.